Frankjacobslab/neurofjacobs/README.md

 >gene to form a set of disjoint exons for each gene.
 Genes with the same Entrez gene identiers were also merged into one gene.
 >Each row in the annotation represents an exon of a gene.
 There are ve columns in the annotation data including Entrez gene identier (GeneID), chromosomal name (Chr), chromosomal start position(Start), chromosomal end position (End) and strand (Strand).

 ### bedGraphToBigWig
+From the UCSC softwares.
+Used to convert bedGraph files into bigWig files.

 ## Snakepipelines
 Analysis pipelines built using Snakemake to output desired results (rna-seq counts, etc.)